irmen/synthesizer/README.md

 (The environment variable has priority over the code parameter)

 To find the correct device number you can use the ``query_devices`` method or type ``python -m sounddevice``.

-# miniaudio

-See the [directory](./pyminiaudio/) of this sub-project for more details about these bindings to the miniaudio library for audio file decoding and sound playback.

 # synthplayer.synth